-It is a key step in enabling delivery of the vision of the Pharmacy Action Plan, which supports the government’s NZ Health Strategy and is an innovative and far-reaching blueprint for the future of pharmacy services.
-It puts people at the centre of services, and envisions a future where pharmacists, as skilled medicine advisors, work more closely with other health professionals to maximise health outcomes for everyone.
+It is a key step to enable delivery of the vision of the Pharmacy Action Plan, which supports the government’s NZ Health Strategy.
+The Pharmacy Action Plan puts people at the centre of services, and envisions a future where pharmacists, as skilled medicine advisors, work more closely with other health professionals to address inequities and maximise health outcomes for everyone.